UConn wins March Madness with 76-59 smothering of SDSU - KTVZ

 He’s had a lot of UConn stories to tell, though this certainly wasn’t the most dramatic.

-This was a team built strictly for 2023 — replenished by Hurley, who didn’t get much love in the preseason, even after he went to the transfer portal to find more outside shooting after back-to-back first-round exits in the tournament.
+“We knew we were the best team in the tournament going in, and we just had to play to our level,” Hurley said.

-“We weren’t ranked going into the year, so we had the chip on our shoulder,” the coach said.
-“We knew the level that we could play at, even through those dark times.”
+This was a team built strictly for 2023 — replenished by Hurley, who went to the transfer portal to find more outside shooting after back-to-back first-round exits in the tournament.

-They didn’t even think much about 3-point shooting at the start — didn’t make one until more than 13 minutes into the game — instead skip passing into Sanogo on the post and wearing down SDSU while building the early lead.
+They didn’t even think much about 3-point shooting at the start, instead skip passing into Sanogo on the post and wearing down SDSU while building the early lead.

 The Aztecs were too good a team to cave, and an over-pursuing defense is what triggered the late run to within five.
 But team built on defense finished the game only shooting 32% from the floor.